13 min read

 Pro Tip: Where you place items in the store matters too.
 Keep goods that tend to be impulse purchases, like chewing gum or keychains, near the checkout counter.
 Or you can install displays at the end of shelves to highlight new products.

-Break Time is a convenience store chain with 74 locations across Missouri and Arkansas.
+Break Time is an example of a convenience store chain with 74 locations across Missouri and Arkansas.
 They sell goods from hundreds of leading consumer brands yet needed a way to attract customers and encourage spending.
 That’s where Paytronix stepped in.

 Paytronix helped Break Time build upon its existing loyalty program with the goal of boosting in store sales.
 The software automated the entire process, monitoring and rewarding guests for each dollar spent.
 Based on their spending, customers landed in one of four categories, each with progressively more exclusive rewards.